 - Hiatus hernia.

-One of the things that links several of these causes is an increase in intra-abdominal pressure, which acts to force the stomach contents back up the wrong way.
-Thus, lying down soon after eating, having large meals, being heavily pregnant will also make heartburn more likely to happen.
+One of the things that links several of these causes is an increase in pressure in the abdomen, which acts to force the stomach contents back up the wrong way.
+Thus, bending down soon after eating, having large meals, being heavily pregnant will also make heartburn more likely to happen.

 Causes of reflux